spacekat/portfolio/_posts/2014-12-16-targeting-behaviors.markdown

 <span>1.
 Researched behavior targeting.</span>

 What patterns and terms are advertisers familiar with in this space?
 How do partners organize these lists?
-How many behaviors we going to show?
+How many behaviors are we going to show?
 (A: hundreds!)

 <span>2.
 Evaluated our current UI patterns for tree selection.</span>